huangderek02/MarketStructure/items/report.md

 **Surprise Item**

 *[If you implement the surprise item, explain how your solution addresses the surprise task.
 What decisions do your team make in addressing the problem?]*
 The surprise item was a feature that notifies the user of whether a fraudulent seller or item has been identified.
+It was partially implemented through the creation of UI elements, unfortunately, the code to connect the UI elements and simulate the processs was not implemented.
+These UI elements include a fraudulent warning textView (Lines 206-231) and a report listing button (Lines 470-481) in [activity_checkout_4_payment_card.xml](https://gitlab.cecs.anu.edu.au/u7127350/ga-22s2-comp2100-6442/-/blob/main/app/src/main/res/layout/activity_checkout_4_payment_card.xml#L206-481) (please note it is currently set invisible) where the user is warned that the user when clicking on a listing of a fraudulent seller.
+The report listing button was created with the intention to enable the user to notify us that the listing and associated seller is fraudulent where we would in turn update the [listing status](https://gitlab.cecs.anu.edu.au/u7127350/ga-22s2-comp2100-6442/-/blob/main/app/src/main/java/com/example/marketstructure/GenerateData/ListingTextbookData.java#L167-168) to "Fraud Listing/Seller Identified."
+The user is also able to record details of the fraudulent activity for us to look into as it navigates to another screen when the button is pressed.
+A warning sign imageView and fraudulent warning textView was also created in [activity_textbook_detail_viewer.xml](https://gitlab.cecs.anu.edu.au/u7127350/ga-22s2-comp2100-6442/-/blob/main/app/src/main/res/layout/activity_textbook_detail_viewer.xml#L428-443) and [activity_checkout_4_payment_card.xml](https://gitlab.cecs.anu.edu.au/u7127350/ga-22s2-comp2100-6442/-/blob/main/app/src/main/res/layout/activity_checkout_4_payment_card.xml#L206-231) to warn the user once more before entering their card payment details.
-To get things started, we added a button in the activity for displaying the listing details, which takes the user to the seller's profile.
-Inside the seller's profile, the user can click on a button to flag the seller.
+Additionally, the user can click on a button to flag the seller inside the seller's profile.
 This will update the seller's status and a message pops up saying that the administrators will look into the seller.

 **Other**